-- Meets twice a year to provide support and advice for the TSM program.
+- Meeting twice a year to provide support and advice for the TSM program.

-- Conducts a yearly review of a sample of companies’ verified results to analyze company systems and practices.
+- Conducting a yearly review of a sample of companies’ verified results to analyze company systems and practices.

-- Provides critical perspectives by raising emerging issues of concern beyond those covered under TSM.
+- Providing critical perspectives by raising emerging issues of concern beyond those covered under TSM.

 COI Panel Meeting Reports and Post-Verification Review Reports can be accessed on the Reports page under the corresponding filters.